How to Gain Access to Anthology Ally at GSU

 Follow these steps to request access to Anthology Ally.

-Step 1: Visit the Accessibility Training Page
+Step 1: Visit the Accessibility Support Page

-Go to the Communication Toolkit Accessibility Training page at:
+Go to the Digital Accessibility Support page.

 Step 2: Complete the Ally Access Request Form